Daniel Charles Grose: Painting career

 Grose studied at the Royal Academy of Arts.
 The earliest known Grose works are dated 1864 and 1865 and consist of a series of landscapes in the province of Quebec.
 These have been described as primitive oil paintings in the Romantic style.

-He sketched and painted in the northeastern United States, including Maine, the Hudson River Valley, and Connecticut.
+He sketched and painted in the northeastern United States, including Maine, the Hudson River Valley, The White Mountains NH, and Connecticut.
 He also continued to work in adjacent Canadian provinces.
 Grose was active as a painter in the Rocky Mountains area from the 1860s to the 1880s.
 Other American locations included Florida and the Grand Canyon.
 Some of his works deriving from his travels to India were highly rated by contemporaries, and his painting Lalla Rookh was particularly celebrated.
 Grose was evidently successful as most of his canvases were sold before he completed them.

 Grose was a member of the Brooklyn Art Association, where he exhibited in 1869 and 1875.
 The majority of Grose's exeunt work depicts pastoral landscapes, or romantic scenes with ruins.
 He was also adept at marine views.
 His style indicates an affinity to the second generation of the Hudson River School (ca. 1848–1900).
 The Samuel Dorksy Museum of Art lists two of his works, seasonal views of Wissahickon Creek in Pennsylvania, as examples of the Hudson school.